OMHBench: Benchmarking Balanced and Grounded Omni-Modal Multi-Hop Reasoning: Experimental Environment

-All experiments were conducted on a machine equipped with two Intel Xeon Gold 6338 CPUs (2.00GHz), an NVIDIA A100 80GB PCIe GPU.
+All experiments were conducted on a machine equipped with Intel Xeon Gold 6338 CPU (2.00 GHz), and an NVIDIA A100-SXM4 GPU with 80 GB of memory.
 The system ran Ubuntu 22.04.4 LTS with CUDA compilation tools release 12.4.
 We used Python 3.10.18 and PyTorch 2.6.0+cu124 as the core software environment.
-Model evaluation relied on different versions of the HuggingFace Transformers library: version 4.48.2 for Phi-4 Multimodal, version 4.53.1 for Qwen2.5-Omni 7B and Gemma 3n E4B, and version 4.44.2 for MiniCPM-o 2.6. \paragraph{Inference Parameters} For all models, we set max new tokens to 128 for the Direct Answer method, and to 2048 for the Zero-Shot CoT, Structured CoT, and ECV Prompting methods.
-All other inference parameters followed each model’s default settings.
-For modality input order shuffling, the random seed was fixed to 42 for all experiments.
+During both dataset generation and evaluation, the random seed was fixed to 42 to ensure reproducibility.